 Low Carbon Lake District Grants

 As we recover from the Covid crisis, we need to be ready to face the environmental challenges ahead.
-Thanks to support from the European Structural Investment Fund, the Lake District Foundation is delighted to be able to offer grants to community groups and small to medium sized businesses wishing to reduce their Carbon Footprint.
+Thanks to support from the European Regional Development Fund, the Lake District Foundation is delighted to be able to offer grants to community groups and small to medium sized businesses wishing to reduce their Carbon Footprint.

-The total size of the grant pot is £1,000,000 and applications will be reviewed by an independent expert panel.
-Funding is available to community groups and businesses from a range of sectors, and your businesses or group will need to either operate within the Lake District National Park or have some impact within the Lake District National Park.
+The total size of the grant pot is £600,000 and applications will be reviewed by an independent expert panel.
+Funding is available to community groups and businesses from a range of sectors, and your organisation will need to either operate primarily within the Lake District National Park.

-Qualifying groups and businesses will be awarded up to 60% of project costs, up to a maximum of £20,000, and all projects will need to be completed by March 2023.
-State Aid Rules will apply so if you have received European funding in the last three years please get in touch to discuss your situation.
+Qualifying groups and businesses will be awarded up to 60% of project costs, and all projects will need to be completed by March 2023.
+State Aid Rules will apply.

 This is your chance to make a real difference to the sustainability of Cumbria, to build back better, and create a greener future.